Geometry of horospherical varieties of Picard rank one: The odd symplectic Grassmannian

 \section{The odd symplectic Grassmannian}

-In this section we apply our enumerativity result, Corollary~\ref{cor:enum}, to deduce some results concerning the quantum multiplication in odd symplectic Grassmannians (class (3) of Pasquier's list).
-More precisely, in Section~\ref{s:kerspan} we use Buch's Ker/Span techniques to relate Gromov-Witten invariants of odd symplectic Grassmannians to intersection numbers in an auxiliary variety.
+In this section we apply our enumerativity result, Corollary~\ref{cor:enum}, to deduce some results concerning the quantum multiplication in odd symplectic Grassmannians (case (3) of Pasquier's list).
+More precisely, in Section~\ref{s:kerspan} we use Buch's Ker/Span techniques to relate Gromov--Witten invariants of odd symplectic Grassmannians to intersection numbers in an auxiliary variety.
 This leads in Section~\ref{s:quantclass} to Theorem~\ref{t:quant-class}, which compares the quantum and the classical multiplication.
 Finally, in Section~\ref{s:quantpres} we obtain a presentation of the quantum cohomology of any odd symplectic Grassmannian, see Theorem~\ref{t:quantpres}.